elainebroche-dev/ms1-thrive/README.md

 - __F04 Company Ideals section__

     - The company ideals are presented using 4 flip cards below the tagline on the main page.
-These cards give the user more information about the organisation in relation to it's strategy in the areas of quality, sourcing of ingredients, recycling and philanthropy.
+These cards give the user more information about the organisation in relation to its strategy in the areas of quality, sourcing of ingredients, recycling and philanthropy.

       ![Company Ideals](assets/documentation/supp-images/f04-company-ideals.png)